laviealon/calendar/phase0/specification.md

 #Specification

+user oepns application and either signs in with username and password if they have an account or signs up for an account if they don't have one yet

+Tasks are scheduled into weeks.
+A week is created by the program for the user to schedule tasks into.

 The user uses the app to schedule their upcoming tasks, by inputting the tasks they want to get done, and specifying details such as:

 1. The amount of time tasks will take